 Comorbidities, or co-occurring health conditions, are common among people with HIV.
 Conditions like chronic kidney disease, heart disease, diabetes, and cancer — as well as some of their treatments — can all contribute to fatigue.

-Experts have found that HIV itself can be a cause of fatigue, although researchers are still trying to learn exactly how HIV-related fatigue occurs.
-Scientists have found that in people with HIV, the immune system mounts an attack against the virus, leading to inflammation.
-Even low levels of inflammation can drain you of energy, potentially leading to fatigue.
+Experts have found that HIV itself can be a cause of fatigue, although researchers are still trying to learn exactly how HIV-related fatigue occurs because it is complex.
+Scientists have found that in people who are HIV-positive, their immune system mounts an attack against the virus, leading to inflammation.

 As always, talk with a health care professional if you experience new or worsening fatigue.
 They can determine the cause of your exhaustion and work with you to find the best ways to combat it.

 If you’re feeling fatigued, exercise may be the last thing on your mind.
 As one myHIVteam member noted, fatigue can make exercising a challenge, even if the incentive is there: “Prior to being diagnosed in April of 2017, I was extremely active.
-I ran two to four miles a day and had started weight lifting and gaining muscle.
+I ran 2 to 4 miles a day and had started weight lifting and gaining muscle.
 Since my diagnosis, everything has been put on hold, and I would like to start exercising again.”

 Many myHIVteam members have recommended exercise as a way to help fight fatigue.
 “I was diagnosed with HIV in July 1985,” one member wrote.
 “This month marks my 34th year.
 In that time, I learned there are some things we have to do for ourselves.
 One of them is exercise.
 Get off the couch.
 I feel many times better after regular exercise.
 You don’t need a gym or fancy machine.
 Walking is great exercise; stretching and yoga or tai chi are very helpful.”

 Allowing your body to rest when needed is just as important as being active enough.
 As one member shared, “I do my best to rest when my body is tired.
 I don’t stress about being tired or fatigued.
-It is just part of living with HIV … I don’t push the limits of my body too far, but enough to get my heart rate up and break a sweat.
+It is just part of living with HIV. … I don’t push the limits of my body too far, but enough to get my heart rate up and break a sweat.
 I do have days where my body just isn’t there.
 So I don’t push it and certainly don’t stress over this.”

 Letting yourself rest can play an important role in self-care while living with HIV.
 One myHIVteam member shared the following advice: “What I’ve been working on lately is listening to my body, pushing through when I need to, but making sure I rest when my body tells me to rest.
 For me, giving myself the care I would give to someone else is not easy, but I am practicing self-compassion.
 It does get easier with practice.”

 Do your best to go to bed and wake up at the same time each day, and create a comfortable environment that helps you fall asleep and stay asleep.
 You can dim your lights as bedtime approaches and keep your bedroom at a cool, comfortable temperature — for most people, that’s around 65 degrees Fahrenheit, according to the Sleep Foundation.
-Experts also recommend avoiding screen time within the hour before going to sleep, as well as reducing alcohol and caffeine intake, particularly three or four hours before bedtime.
+Doctors also recommend avoiding screen time within the hour before going to sleep, as well as reducing alcohol and caffeine intake, particularly three or four hours before bedtime.

 Some treatments for HIV may produce side effects that lead to sleep disturbances, making fatigue worse.

 Are you or a loved one living with HIV?
 Consider joining myHIVteam today.
-On myHIVteam, the social network and online support group for those living with HIV, more than 35,000 members talk about a range of personal experiences and struggles.
+On myHIVteam, the social network and online support group for those living with HIV, more than 41,000 members talk about a range of personal experiences and struggles.
 Fatigue is one of the top three symptoms reported by members.

 How do you manage fatigue?
 Do you have any suggestions for others experiencing fatigue and HIV?
 Share your thoughts or tips in the comments below or by posting on your Activities page.

-Get the latest articles about HIV sent to your inbox.
+You'll also get the latest articles directly to your inbox.